DuncanMacWeb/acrosticon/acrosticon/notes/diary.md

 Diary
 =====

+## 1 April 2015

+Added a simple 'hapi' POST route for inputting the poem which then runs the find words algorithm.
+For now, it just prints the results to the (server's) console.
+I am still unsure how isomorphic-lab handles a non-js POST, which then renders the react componants again.
+There seems to be a react-router-middlewhere which captures the POST params in the url field, yuck!
+For now, am focussing on getting it working server-side.
+ -- Tom

 ## 29 March 2015

 Merged in the latest changes (including v2) of the starter kit.
 Grappled with IPC errors with node for a long time (only on my machine).
 Finally I found that going back to node version 0.10 fixed the errors (using nvm, no Vagrant).
 Fixed react-routing errors (hung server) that required wrapping with react-transmit.